-If you're just beginning your journey to generate income selling ebooks, courses, or any other content online with a WordPress membership site, this post will help you get started.
+If you want to start earning money selling online with a WordPress membership site, this post will help you get started.
 But first, let's answer the most important question…

 Back in 2001, WordPress began as a blogging system.
 Since then it has grown to become the most popular, easiest-to-use, full-service content management system (CMS) out there.
 And it works for just about any type of website you can imagine.